zhulibin123/handouts/CONTRIBUTING.md

     git push -u origin master

 The `-u origin` option sets up the origin to sync with the "master" branch of your local clone.
 Subsequently a simple `git push` will suffice.
-To merge changes from upstream, you can enter:
+To merge changes from upstream (e.g. updates from your instructor), you can enter:

     git pull upstream master